 Penal Code 29800 PC prohibits convicted felons (or persons with outstanding felony warrants) from owning, purchasing, or possessing firearms in California.

-If people are convicted under this statute, then they will violate PC 30305(a)(1) if they ever come into possession of any ammunition.
+If you are convicted under this statute, then you will violate PC 30305(a)(1) if you ever come into possession of any ammunition.

 For additional help…